New Zealand government response to the COVID-19 pandemic

-Following a new community outbreak in Auckland in August 2021, the NZ Government reinstated Alert Level 4 restrictions on 17 August 2021.
+Following a new community outbreak in Auckland in August 2021, the Government reinstated Alert Level 4 restrictions on 17 August 2021.
 Due to rising cases in Auckland and parts of the North Island, the Government abandoned its elimination strategy while accelerating the country's vaccination rollout.
 The "alert level system" was subsequently replaced by the COVID-19 Protection Framework ("traffic light system"), which came into force on 3 December 2021.
 In addition, the Government launched a COVID-19 vaccination pass system, which came into effect on 16 November 2021.
 On 23 November, the Government passed the COVID-19 Response (Vaccinations) Legislation Act 2021, which provided a legal framework for the "traffic light system" and vaccine mandates for certain occupations.

 On 17 January 2022, the Government launched its vaccination rollout for children aged between five and 12 years.
-In late January, the Government also launched a three-stage plan to combat the spread of the SARS-CoV-2 Omicron variant based on contact tracing, testing and self-isolation.
-On 3 February, the Government also launched a five-stage plan to reopen New Zealand's borders throughout 2022.
+In late January, it also launched a three-stage plan to combat the spread of the SARS-CoV-2 Omicron variant based on contact tracing, testing and self-isolation.
+On 3 February, it launched a five-stage plan to reopen New Zealand's borders throughout 2022.
 On 23 March, the Government eased several "traffic light" restrictions including limits on public gatherings, vaccine pass requirements, vaccine mandates for most occupations, and NZ COVID Tracer QR code scanning requirements.
-In May 2022, the Government also accelerated the reopening of the border for various work, visitor and student visa classes.
-In mid September 2022, the Government abolished the "traffic light system," ending most remaining COVID-19 mask, vaccine, and close contact isolation mandates and restrictions.
+In May 2022, the Government accelerated the reopening of the border for various work, visitor and student visa classes.
+In mid September 2022, the Government abolished the "traffic light system", ending most remaining COVID-19 mask, vaccine, and close contact isolation mandates and restrictions.